apache/pdfbox-jbig2/README.md

 ### Use dependency management
 The JBIG2 ImageIO-Plugin is available from [Maven Central](http://search.maven.org/).
-:warning: The plugin will be available once we released the first Apache based version.

 #### Maven
 To use the plugin within a Maven POM-based project, simply include a dependency to the following artifact in the appropriate ```pom.xml```: